salman-shaikh-19/My-Finance-Tracker/daily_task.md

  # 28 oct
  - fixed issue of recent activity listing.
  - fixed issue of dragging calculator.
- - fixed ui issue in sidebar at desktop , make smoother and manage ui issue while opening sidebar.
+ - fixed ui issue in sidebar at desktop , make smoother and manage ui issue while opening sidebar and manage different icons on sidebar open close button.
+ - enhanced ui in chart menu.
  - reset settings implemented.

+ # 29 oct
+ - add export as excel ,csv and image in dashboard.